CLEARING THE CACHE ON YOUR BROWSER

 - Click Delete.

-- From the Tools menu, select Clear Recent History.
+- If you see the History menu, select Clear Recent History.

-In Firefox 4 and higher, you can also click the orange Firefox button and select History, then Clear Recent History.
+If you see the orange Firefox button at the top left, select History, then Clear Recent History.

 - From the Time range to clear menu, select the desired range.
 To clear your entire cache, select Everything (recommended).